-We hold a series of open mornings in the Autumn term but we are also really flexible if you are unable to make these dates.
+We hold a series of open mornings but we are also really flexible if you are unable to make these dates.

 We believe that each child can only achieve their full potential if they are happy and secure in their school environment.

 Our small classes, excellent academic record, rural setting may be right for your child.

 If you are wondering if Dymchurch Primary School is right for your child, the best way to find out is to come and visit us.

 Our Open Days are:

 Please telephone the School Office on 01303 872377, or email [email protected] to book an appointment.

 The Board of Trustees of OCMAT is the admissions authority for all schools within the Trust.
 For full details of our admissions policy criteria, please see our Admissions Arrangements Policy.

 Although we are an Academy, the Local Authority manage the admissions process on our behalf.
 Details on how to apply are in the Kent Guide to applying for a primary school in Kent.

 If you still have questions regarding admissions you can contact the KCC Admissions team on 03000 41 21 21 or email [email protected]